 Are there other testing sites in western Mass. other than Cooley Dickinson?

 Yes.
 A complete list of COVID-19 testing sites in Massachusetts is available HERE, with an interactive map of current testing locations.

 Who can/should get tested?

 Does Cooley Dickinson test children?

 Yes.
 Cooley Dickinson medical assistants are trained to test children over the age of 2 years old.
-Children 12 and over can be tested through the Respiratory Clinic, and for special cases involving pre-procedure test requirements for pediatric surgery and other procedures, exceptions may be made.
 Speak with your child’s pediatric provider for guidance.